MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/migrate-a-web-site-from-iis-60-to-iis-7-or-above.md

 ---
-title: "Migrate a Web Site from IIS 6.0 to IIS 7 or above | Microsoft Docs"
+title: "Migrate a Web Site from IIS 6.0 to IIS 7 or above"
 author: rick-anderson
 description: "This quick guide will help you migrate a Web site from IIS 6.0 to IIS 7 or above by using the Web Deployment Tool.
-What kinds of migrations can I accomplish..." ms.author: iiscontent
+What kinds of migrations can I accomplish..." ms.date: 03/23/2008 ms.assetid: d1dc9de0-b74e-4f1d-bb22-b259574d9387 msc.legacyurl: /learn/publish/using-web-deploy/migrate-a-web-site-from-iis-60-to-iis-7-or-above msc.type: authoredcontent
-manager: soshir
-ms.date: 03/23/2008
-ms.topic: article
-ms.assetid: d1dc9de0-b74e-4f1d-bb22-b259574d9387
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/migrate-a-web-site-from-iis-60-to-iis-7-or-above
-msc.type: authoredcontent
 ---